yugabyte/yugabyte-db/docs/content/latest/develop/best-practices.md

 ## Use SSD instead of Hard Disk Drives (HDD)
 Currently HDD aren't supported by YugabyteDB.
-One of the reasons is that each tablet has it's own WAL (write ahead log) and even though all writes are sequential, having multiple WALs, even though each WAL is written sequentially, the writes may end up as random-writes when multiple WAL are flushing at the same time.
+One of the reasons is that each tablet has it's own WAL (write ahead log) and even though all writes are sequential, having multiple WALs, the writes may end up as random-writes when multiple WAL are flushing at the same time.
 We're working hard on moving on per-server WAL to reduce overhead and making HDD a possible alternative.
 You can track [1K+ tablets issue](https://github.com/yugabyte/yugabyte-db/issues/1317).